Concepts of signed graph coloring: Strong concepts for coloring signed graphs

 Another bound can be regarded as an extension of the well known characterization of bipartite graphs.

 \begin{lemma} [{\cite{ModIntro}}] A signed graph $(G,\sigma)$ is antibalanced if and only if $\chi_\pm ((G,\sigma)) \leq 2$. \end{lemma}

 Important for the study of choosability of signed graphs, a topic which will be introduced later in this section, is the notion of degeneracy.
 A graph $G$ is called $k$-degenerate if every subgraph of $G$ has a vertex of degree at most $k$.
-This property can also be used for another bound, using the fact that if a graph is $k$-degenerate, then there is an ordering $v_1, v_2, \dots , v_n$ of its vertices such that for every $1 < i \leq n$ the vertex $v_i$ has at most $k$ neighbors in $\{v_1, \dots , v_{i-1}\}$ and greedy coloring.
+As in the case for graphs, this property can be used to prove an upper bound for the signed chromatic number of a signed graph.
+If a graph is $k$-degenerate, then there is an ordering $v_1, v_2, \dots , v_n$ of its vertices such that for every $i \in \{2, \dots,n\}$ the vertex $v_i$ has at most $k$ neighbors in $\{v_1, \dots , v_{i-1}\}$.
+Now, greedy coloring yields the following lemma.